Health Care Reform – Qualified Health Plans

 Bronze plans generally have the lowest monthly premiums but highest out-of-pocket expenses.
 Beware of the "Bronze Trap."
 You might choose this plan for the low monthly premiums, only to find your out-of-pocket costs are very high and you will not qualify for cost-sharing reductions.
 (See above.)

 The Silver plan may be the better option.
 Your out-of-pocket expenses will be lower.
 You can get tax credits and cost-sharing reductions.
 You could end up paying less overall with the Silver plan even though the monthly premiums are higher than the Bronze plan.

-Gold plans will have higher monthly premiums but lower out-of-pocket expenses.
+Gold plans have higher monthly premiums but lower out-of-pocket expenses.

-Platinum plans have the lowest out-of-pocket costs and highest monthly premiums.
-Platinum plans only make sense if your total medical spending will be more than your monthly premiums, or you need very specific treatments.
+Platinum plans have the lowest out-of-pocket costs and the highest monthly premiums.
+Since the monthly premiums are so high, Platinum plans only make sense if your total medical spending will be more than your monthly premiums, or if you need very specific treatments.

-If you are under age 30, or do not have to get health coverage (see our publication called Health Care Reform – Requirement to Get Health Coverage), you can choose a fourth type of coverage: a catastrophic plan.
-These plans cost less, but offer very limited benefits.
+If you are under age 30 or do not have to get health coverage, (see our publication called Health Care Reform – Requirement to Get Health Coverage), you can choose a fourth type of coverage: a catastrophic plan.
+These cost less, but offer very limited benefits.

 It depends.
 All Qualified Health Plans must include basic coverage, called Essential Health Benefits.
-This includes:
+Basic coverage includes:

 Emergency room care

 Mental health and substance use services

 Rehabilitation and habilitation if you get injured or have a disability or chronic condition